ShemmyYo/AdoBoutigue/README.md

 __Error Pages__

-- 404 Page not found
-A 404 page has been implemented and will display if a user navigates to a broken link.
+**404 Page not found** - page has been implemented and will display if a user navigates to a broken link.

 <details>
-<summary>Click to View Error Page</summary>
+<summary>Click to View http404 Error Page</summary>

 ![Error 404](README/features/404.png)
 </details>

-- 403 Action Forbidden
-A 403 error page has been implemented to provide feedback to the user when they try to access unauthorized content.

-- 500 Internal Server Error
+***

-A 500 error page has been displayed to alert users when an internal server error occurs.
+**500 Internal Server Error** - error page has been displayed to alert users when an internal server error occurs.

 <details>
-<summary>Click to View Error Page</summary>
+<summary>Click to View http500 Error Page</summary>

 ![Error 500](README/features/500.png)
 </details>

+***

+**403 Action Forbidden** - error page has been implemented to provide feedback to the user when they try to access unauthorized content.

 [Back to top &uarr;](#contents)